I am a self-employed lawyer, specifically a barrister, with a mixed civil practice.

 I am personally located in Worksop, North Nottinghamshire (between Sheffield, Lincoln, Nottingham and Chesterfield).
 I am not restricted to my local area and I am able to travel further afield.

-In addition to accepting instructions in the traditional way (from solicitors through Clerksroom) I am also authorised to accept instructions on a direct access basis.
+In addition to accepting instructions in the traditional way (from solicitors through Clerksroom) I am also authorised to accept instructions on a direct access basis with an extension to my practising certificate allowing me to conduct litigation.

 More information on how to instruct me for advice or representation can be found in the ‘Direct Access Instruction‘ section of this website.